-Over the past year, WASA has continued to pursue resolution of long-standing Northern Virginia federal billing issues.
+WASA has continued to pursue resolution of long-standing Northern Virginia federal billing issues.
 Currently, WASA provides water service to the federally-owned system in Northern Virginia, while Arlington County provides sewer service.
 WASA's water service is provided via two large mains that cross the Key Bridge, with billings based on two meters on the Virginia side of the Key Bridge.
 The Pentagon, as owner of the Northern Virginia water system, is responsible for maintenance of these mains, overall system maintenance, and installation and maintenance of meters.
-Because the Pentagon has not installed separate meters for the other user agencies in Northern Virginia, there have been disagreements about the Pentagon's allocation of actual consumption and billing among the various agencies.
-Over time, the lack of individual meters at some federal locations in Northern Virginia and the complex billing process has caused disagreements about actual consumption and billing among the individual Northern Virginia customers.
+Historically, the lack of individual meters at some federal locations in Northern Virginia customers.
+Most recently, the FY 2002 District of Columbia Appropriations Act (the "Act"), which was enacted in December 2001, contained provisions requiring federal entities in Northern Virginia to install meters by February 2002; if not complete by this deadline, the Act requires WASA to install these individual meters.
+Future billings would be allocated among each agency in Northern Virginia based on individual meter readings, and any difference between the total of individual meter readings and the two primary meters at the Key Bridge are to be billed to the Pentagon as owner of the system.
+WASA is currently working with the Pentagon and other federal agencies to implement this new legislation.

-In summer 2000, the Pentagon formally expressed its desire to receive water service from Arlington County rather than WASA, and engaged Arlington County to install meters at various connection points in Northern Virginia.
-Over the last year, WASA staff have been working with Arlington County on wholesale rate structure and service options and will continue this effort over the next year.
+Meanwhile, the Pentagon continues with plans to receive water service from Arlington County rather than WASA.
+WASA began preliminary discussions with Arlington County on potential wholesale rate structures and service options in FY 2001, although these negotiations have not been completed.
 In FY 2001, revenues from the federally-owned system (including Ronald Reagan National Airport) totaled \$1.1 million, or less than one percent of total retail revenues.

 Municipal & D.C.
-Housing Authority - Representing approximately five percent of total revenues, revenues from the District of Columbia government and the District of Columbia Housing Authority are expected to remain relatively stable over FY 2002 and FY 2003 with the only impact being proposed rate increases.
+Housing Authority - Representing approximately five percent of total revenues, revenues from the District of Columbia government and the District of Columbia Housing Authority are expected to decline slightly from FY 2002 and FY 2003, reflecting the proposed implementation of the new fee structure (these fees will also be charged to the District government and Housing Authority) with the only impact being proposed rate increases.
 Fiscal year 2001 District government revenues declined by approximately \$1.6 million from FY 2000 because of significantly decreased consumption at St. Elizabeth's Hospital due primarily to changes in how their primary storage tank is managed.
 Previously, St. Elizabeth's represented over one-third of municipal revenues.